-1. The roof space ventilation option, in climate zones 1, 2, 3, 4 and 5, applies to a pitched roof with a flat ceiling to ensure that efficient cross ventilation is achieved

-- in the roof space to remove hot air.
+- 1. The roof space ventilation option, in climate zones 1, 2, 3, 4 and 5, applies to a pitched roof with a flat ceiling to ensure that efficient cross ventilation is achieved in the roof space to remove hot air.
 Roof space ventilation is generally not suitable for most flat, skillion, cathedral ceiling and similar roof types because of the lack of space between the ceiling and roof. - 2.
 Care should be taken to ensure that the roof ventilation openings do not allow rain penetration and that they comply with appropriate bushfire provisions. - 3.
 Gaps between roof tiles with sarking (or reflective insulation at rafter level) and metal sheet roofing are not acceptable methods of providing roof space ventilation. - 4.
-Compliance with the ventilation provisions in 3.12.1.2(b)(ii) may result in the ingress of wind driven rain or fine dust, or stimulate the growth of mould or fungus in the roof enclosure.
-Consideration should therefore be given to the surrounding environmental features prior to adopting this as an alternative to the roof insulation provisions in 3.12.1.2(b)(i). - 5.
-A light coloured roof reduces the flow of heat from solar radiation better than a dark colour roof.
-A roof with a solar absorptance value of less than 0.55 means the roof is of a light colour such as white, off-white, cream or dull zinc aluminium.
+Compliance with the ventilation provisions in 3.12.1.2(b)(ii) may result in the ingress of wind driven rain, fine dust, corrosive aerosols, or stimulate the growth of mould or fungus in the roof enclosure.
+Consideration should therefore be given to the surrounding environmental features, including exposure to marine or industrial environments, prior to adopting this as an alternative to the roof insulation provisions in 3.12.1.2(b)(i). - 5.
+A low solar absorptance roof reduces the flow of heat from solar radiation better than a high solar absorptance roof.
+A roof with a solar absorptance value of less than 0.4 typically corresponds to a roof of light colour such as white, off-white or cream.
 Typical absorptance values based on ASTM E903 are as follows.